 Idea No.4: Take Out All Your Doors

-I might sound like I’m going out on a limb here, but one of the best things that you can do as far as interior design decisions are concerned is to get rid of your doors altogether.
-I’m not talking about your main front door.
-I’m talking about your closet doors.
+We might sound like I’m going out on a limb here, but one of the best things you can do regarding interior design decisions is to eliminate your doors altogether.
+We are not talking about your main front door.
+We are talking about your closet doors.

 When you take the doors off yourselves, you create an open system.
 It looks very modern because it is modern.
 Most modern designers prefer open cupboards and bedroom closets.

-When you have open storage areas, you can fill these areas closer to the front.
+You can fill these areas closer to the front with open storage areas.
 It frees up a lot of space in other storage areas.
 You can also put up floating shelves that can add to any room for more storage.

 Idea No.5: Use the Space Underneath Your Furniture

-Please understand that if you have any kind of furniture that has a lot of space underneath it, that is dead space.
+Please understand that if you have any kind of furniture with a lot of space underneath it, that is dead space.
 Think of ways you can fill up that space.
-You can install drawers, pull-out benches, or put up a coffee table.
+You can install drawers, pull-out benches, or a coffee table.

-Whatever the case may be, the main idea is to maximize the storage in that area so you can organize your stuff.
-You can even put one piece of furniture under other furniture at the bottom as a storage device.
+Whatever the case, the main idea is to maximize the storage in that area so you can organize your stuff.
+You can even put one piece of furniture under another at the bottom as a storage device.

-You can also use the dead space underneath the stairs for the steps themselves as storage if you build shelves and drawers.
-If you’re going to do this, make sure the stairs are structurally stable.
-You don’t want to step on to a stair step and have your foot go through because it got hollowed out by your storage space.
+You can also use the dead space underneath the stairs for the steps as storage if you build shelves and drawers.
+If you do this, make sure the stairs are structurally stable.
+You don’t want to step onto a stairstep and have your foot go through because it got hollowed out by your storage space.

 The Final Idea

-Last but not least, you might want to put hooks or pegs on your walls, doors, and closets.
-When you put these devices on pretty much any flat vertical surface, you can hang stuff like pots and pans, school materials, shoes, clothes, accessories, or anything else that you can hang.
+Last, you might want to put hooks or pegs on your walls, doors, and closets.
+When you put these devices on pretty much any flat vertical surface, you can hang stuff like pots and pans, school materials, shoes, clothes, accessories, or anything else you can hang.

-That’s it for our long opening, next, I welcome you to play.
+That’s it for our long opening; next, we are going to discuss

 Section 1: The Pantry